Sardhendu/self-driving-vehicle/src/traffic_sign_classifier/README.md

         - *Optimizer*: Since we use a relatively large batch size of 256 a good optimizer to use would be Adagrad, however in our case we choose Adam Optimizer since Adam is said to work bet in many scenarios.
         ![Loss](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/loss.png)
-        - *Learning Rate Scheduler*: We use a variation of cosine annealing and polynomial decay combined.
-The idea is
+        - *Learning Rate Scheduler*: We test with polynomial decay and with a variation of cosine annealing and polynomial decay combined.
+The idea is to bump up the learning rate in the 1st few thousand steps so that model learns the most from the dataset and then decay using cosine annealing.
+Both the decay gives relative performance, for our final model we choose polynomial decay.
+Below is the plot showcasing that.
         ![Learningrate-Schedular](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/learning_rate.png)
-        to bump up the learning rate in the 1st few thousand steps so that model learns the most from the dataset and then decay using cosine annealing.
-Below is a plot of the learning rate decay function

          - *Weight Decay*: We use weight decay to control overfiting.
 Additionally, augmentation in the dataset also prevents the model to overfit.

 ## Eval/Test Metric:
-   * Eval Accuracy: 95.4%
+   * Eval Accuracy: 96.6%
-   * Test Accuracy: 94.7%
+   * Test Accuracy: 95.2%
    * We observe that we have a high class imbalance, hence accuracy may not be a good measure of metric, rather we can use precision recall.
 Below are the plots for accuracy, precision and recall

+   * Validation Metric:
 ![Accuracy](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/accuracy.png)

 ![Precision-Per-Class](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/precision.png)

 ![Recall-Per-Class](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/recall.png)

+   * Test Confidence Matrix:
 ![Confidence-Matrix](https://github.com/Sardhendu/self-driving-vehicle/blob/master/src/traffic_sign_classifier/images/confidence-matrix.png)